Discover Walk Wood at Sheffield Park and Garden

 The history of Walk Wood

-In 1982, an area of woodland was purchased by the National Trust with the intention that it would provide a windbreak for the garden.
+In 1982, an area of woodland adjacent to the garden was purchased by the National Trust with the intention that it would provide a windbreak for the garden.
 At that time, it consisted of mixed coniferous and broadleaf with forestry planting.
-Unfortunately it proved ineffective as a windbreak as it was too close to the garden and in the wrong place, so for twenty years the woodland was left to its own devices.
-Then in 2002, head gardener Andy Jesson began a woodland management plan to create better light levels to increase the number and quality of bluebells.
-At this point, it was discovered that Walk Wood in particular, within the area of woodland, had great historical significance with remains of planting and paths going back to the original 18th century design for the garden.
+This area of the garden was largely left to its own devices until in 2002 Sheffield Park began a woodland management plan to create better light levels to increase the quality and diversity of fauna and flora, not least the stunning collection of bluebells.
+It was during this work that the historical significance of Walk Wood was unearthed, with remains of planting and paths going back to the original 18th century design for the garden.

-Thanks to funding from a legacy left to the National Trust and the Woodland Grant Scheme, a project began to make the woodland wind firm, improve the light levels and provide access routes to Walk Wood.
+Thanks to funding from a legacy left to the National Trust and the Woodland Grant Scheme, the project to protect Walk Wood and create visitor access routes through the woodland began.
 Volunteer groups, contractors and staff erected deer fences, improved access routes, undertook planting (mainly English Oak) and started controlling invasive species such as Himalayan Balsam.
 Advice was taken from Nature Conservation officers, forestry officers and historic curators as to the best way to improve and conserve this important habitat.
 Boardwalks were built, path networks were re-instated and historical access points from the garden were added.